clemensv/avrotize/specs/avrotize-schema.md

 #### 3.8.3. date

 The `date` logical type represents a calendar date without a time component.

+In Avro Schema, the logical type annotates the `int` primitive type.
 It is defined as the number of days since the Unix epoch, January 1, 1970.
 The `date` logical type annotates the `int` primitive type.

 Example: